-Strategy No. 3: Provide Financial Assistance for Extremely Low-Income Housing
+Strategy No. 3: Provide Financial Assistance for Extremely Low-Income Housing funds for affordable housing programs, additional density bonuses, and other measures to reduce housing development costs.

 Housing in the county, and in the Bay Area in general, is expensive to build and these costs have been increasing over the last decade.
 To ensure that the housing needs of all residents are met-and with a focus on extremely low-income housing-the County will continue to work with developers and use "Measure A" Housing Bond funds to make housing projects financially feasible.